Shakthivelms8/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 Bicep is an efficient domain-specific language that makes it simpler and easier to deploy Azure resources than Azure Resource Manager templates.
 You will deploy the same exact resource using Bicep and a different name to illustrate the difference\[s\].

-> &#128161; If you are stuck and cannot figure out a syntax error with your template, use this [solution Bicep template][github.com/bicep-template-guide] as a guide.
+> **Note** If you are stuck and cannot figure out a syntax error with your template, use this [solution Bicep template][github.com/bicep-template-guide] as a guide.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **31-create-container-arm-template** folder.